akram-elgh/akram-elgh/README.md

 - 🔭 I’m currently a Master's student in Artificial Intelligence and Digital Computing .

-- 🌱 I’m currently learning Machine Learning and Data Science .
+- 🌱 I’m currently learning IoT and Big Data .

 - ❓ Ask me about anything related to MERN stack and related technologies .